-Learn the present tense of regular Dutch verbs like werken (to work), maken (to make), and antwoorden (to answer).
-This lesson covers conjugation rules and highlights changes in stems, such as 'blijven' where -v changes to -f.
+Learn the present tense of regular Dutch verbs like werken (to work), maken (to make), antwoorden (to answer), blijven (to stay), and reizen (to travel), including spelling changes in their stems for natural daily use.

 1. You find the stem by removing -en from the verb.